MAKE A NEW CLAIM 0333 999 8800

 For financial damages to be awarded there has to be a liable party i.e. the party to blame and whom the court will deem liable to pay the damages.
 The onus is for our personal injury expert to prove that the accident was unequivocally the result of negligence.

-Types of evidence that could be provided to support this claim could include:
+Types of evidence that could be provided to support an Electric Shock Compensation Claim could include:

 Obviously, we understand that for you this process may be traumatic and so we will approach it with the utmost sensitivity and do our best to minimise the burden on you.
 Inevitably though, there will be questions you will need to answer.
 We are confident however that you will feel like you have gained an ally and that we genuinely have your back.